-I have a wealth of experience working as a social scientist on projects in Indonesia, Papua New Guinea and Australia.
+I have a wealth of experience working on projects in Indonesia, Papua New Guinea and Australia.

-I hold a PhD in gender and anthropology and a Bachelor of Arts (with 1st class Honours) in Psychology.
+I hold a PhD in gender and anthropology and a Bachelor of Arts (1st class honours) in Psychology.
 My doctoral thesis focused on health and sexuality among young, indigenous women and involved two years of residential fieldwork in a West Papuan (eastern Indonesia) city.

 I have delivered quality products, on time, for clients including: